russelljk/cleanly/README.md

 **Restricted**, use for untrusted sources.

 For example comments on a blog, forum or other public website.
 Be careful and test for unexpected input before going live.
-You want to review the tags that are stripped by Cleanly beforehand and make sure it meets your needs.
+You want to review the tags that are escaped by Cleanly beforehand and make sure it meets your needs.

 Note that even if you are using **Markdown** or another HTML generator/markup language, you should still sanitize the results before displaying them.